 Skip to main content

-About builtins Jinja function
+About builtins Jinja variable

 The builtins variable exists to provide references to builtin dbt context methods.
 This allows macros to be created with names that mask dbt builtin context methods, while still making those methods accessible in the dbt compilation context.